 After a rest – onwards 🙂 Plenty of places to discover yet!

-There is no doubt that some of the world’s greatest writers/storytellers come from Northern Ireland: Louis MacNeice, Samuel Beckett, Seamus Heaney, Brian Friel and C.S.
-Lewis.
-In Kilbroney Park you will come across a C.S.
+There is no doubt that some of the world’s greatest writers/storytellers come from the island of Ireland.
+Louis MacNeice, Samuel Beckett, Seamus Heaney, Brian Friel and C.S.
+Lewis are just a few.
+In Kilbroney Park you will come across the C.S.
 Lewis Narnia Trail if you go to the front of the main building/cafe.
 There you will find scenes from the most famous C.S.
 Lewis books.
 C.S.
 Lewis was greatly inspired by the Mourne Mountains, Northern Ireland.

 At C.S.
-Lewis Square are seven sculptures made by Maurice Harron, an Irish artist, each based on characters from Lewis’s books: characters from The Lion, the Witch and the Wardrobe published in 1950: Aslan, Maugrim, Mr and Mrs Beaver, the Robin, the White Witch, the Stone Table and Mr Tumnus.
-Moving on through the wardrobe, you will find stations with themes from Lewis’s books: The Tree People, The Citadels, The Beavers’ House, the Witch’s Castle, etc.
+Lewis Square are seven sculptures made by Maurice Harron, an Irish artist, each based on characters from Lewis’s books.
+Characters from The Lion, the Witch and the Wardrobe published in 1950 include: Aslan, Maugrim, Mr and Mrs Beaver, the Robin, the White Witch, the Stone Table and Mr Tumnus.
+Moving on through the wardrobe, you will find stations with themes from Lewis’s books: The Tree People, The Citadels, The Beavers’ House, the Witch’s Castle and more!.

 On reaching the lamp-post you need to decide….right, left or turn back!!